Xenotilapia papilio

 Xenotilapia papilio is a species of cichlid endemic to Lake Tanganyika in East Africa.
 It is found on the western shore of the lake, between Tembwe (Deux) and Kanoni in the Democratic Republic of the Congo.
 It prefers deeper, rocky habitats, especially where the rocks are covered with sand, at depths from 3-40 m.

 Description

-This is a small species which grows no longer than 10 cm in total length.
+This cichlid is a small species that grows no longer than 10 cm in total length.
 It does not show obvious sexual dimorphism, although ripe females, those with fully mature eggs ready to be fertilized, show a more rounded belly.

 Biology

 Its diet comprises invertebrates which it extracts from the sediment by filtering it through its gills.
 Copepods, ostracods, and insect larvae, with filamentous algae and sand, have been found among their stomach contents.
 They are territorial and both parents are mouthbrooder.
 The subadults are found in small groups with the larger individuals forming pairs, which defend a territory on the upper face of a large rock.